 If the book title has you expecting indisputable evidence that the Higgs experiments were fraudulent – you may be disappointed.
 Most, though not all, of the described problems with particle experiments are (systematic) procedural negligence or statistical issues.
 They are mostly process, rationale and probability problems – not direct numeric conflicts that you can take to the bank.

 The book does point out one unfortunate Higgs issue you can hang your hat on – the 124 GeV Higg’s lifetime is purely theoretical – not derived from any experiment.
-That is seriously dismaying because with a theoretical lifetime so short, the massive particle could never reach a detector.
-How dastardly (in)convenient.
+That is seriously dismaying because with a theoretical lifetime so short (2 trillions of a second maximum-derived in 2015), the massive particle could never reach a detector.
+How dastardly inconvenient.

 Echoing the genuine principle illustrated by the Boiling Frog myth, the “Elephant in the living room” of Particle physics is a decades long illogic-creep / rationale decay where poor assumptions are heaped on top of earlier assumptions until the whole endeavor, established as standard practice, ends up stuck in a bog, miles away from physics of reality, of actual phenomenon in nature.
 I’m feeling queasy (and not just because I’ve used five different metaphors in a single paragraph).

 The author does provide extraordinary specificity for some key people and history leading up to the Large Hadron Collider (LHC) at CERN, bringing characters’ personalities to life – for better or worse.
 Amazingly, when it comes to unethical missteps, the book names names and describes where at least one celebrity particle physicist literally made up data to get a Nobel prize !